oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 - Getting the current time
 - Converting system time to calendar format
-- Convertint calendar time to system format
+- Converting calendar time to system format
 - Converting a time to a string
 - Converting a string to a time
 - Timezone handling